-- For in-water heavy machinery work other than pile driving/removal (e.g., standard barges, tug boats), if a marine mammal comes within 25 m, operations shall cease and vessels shall reduce speed to the minimum level required to maintain steerage and safe working conditions.
-This type of work could include the following activities: (1) Movement of the barge to the pile location; or (2) positioning of the pile on the substrate via a crane (i.e., stabbing the pile): - Work may only occur during daylight hours, when visual monitoring of marine mammals can be conducted; - For any marine mammal species for which take by Level B harassment has not been requested or authorized, inwater pile installation/removal will shut down immediately when the animals are sighted; - If take by Level B harassment reaches the authorized limit for an authorized species, pile installation will be stopped as these species approach the Level B harassment zone to avoid additional take of them.
+• For in-water heavy machinery work other than pile driving (e.g., standard barges, tug boats), if a marine mammal comes within 10 m, operations shall cease and vessels shall reduce speed to the minimum level required to maintain steerage and safe working conditions.
+This type of work could include the following activities: (1) Movement of the barge to the pile location; or (2) positioning of the pile on the substrate via a crane (i.e., stabbing the pile);

+• Work may only occur during daylight hours, when visual monitoring of marine mammals can be conducted;

+• For any marine mammal species for which take by Level B harassment has not been requested or authorized, inwater pile installation will shut down immediately when the animals are sighted;

+• If take by Level B harassment reaches the authorized limit for an authorized species, pile installation will be stopped as these species approach the Level B harassment zone to avoid additional take of them.

-Establishment of Shutdown Zones and Level A Harassment Zones-For all pile driving/removal and activities, the Corps establish a shutdown zone.
+Establishment of Shutdown Zones- For all pile driving activities, the Corps establish a shutdown zone.
 The purpose of a shutdown zone is generally to define an area within which shutdown of activity would occur upon sighting of a marine mammal (or in anticipation of an animal entering the defined area).
-Shutdown zones will vary based on the type of driving/removal activity type and by marine mammal hearing group, (See Table 10).
-Here, shutdown zones are larger than the calculated Level A harassment isopleth shown in Table 7, except for harbor seals during impact driving when a 100m shutdown zone and a 475-m Level A harassment zone will be visually monitored.
-The largest shutdown zones are generally for low frequency and high frequency cetaceans.
-The placement of (PSOs) during all pile driving/removal activities (described in detail in the Proposed Monitoring and Reporting Section) will ensure that the entirety of all shutdown zones are visible during pile installation.
+Shutdown zones will vary based on the type of driving activity and by marine mammal hearing group.
+Shutdown zones during impact and vibratory driving will be 10 m for all species, with the exception of a 60-m shutdown zone for harbor seals during impact driving activities.
+In all cases, the proposed shutdown zones are larger than the calculated Level A harassment isopleths shown in Table 6.
+The placement of protected species observers (PSOs) during all pile driving activities (described in detail in the Proposed Monitoring and Reporting Section) will ensure that the entirety of all shutdown zones are visible during pile installation.